jclo/kiwii/README.md

 ## Create a distribution version

-Kiwii provides three commands to build your webapp:
+Kiwii provides two commands to build and run your webapp:

-  * npm run build_dist,
-  * npm run update_dist,
+  * npm run makedist,
-  * npm run browser.
+  * npm run dist,

 But, before building a distribution version, you need to install the gulp module globally if it isn't done yet.